Decoupling Understanding from Reasoning via Problem Space Mapping for Small-Scale Model Reasoning: Experiments

 \subsection{Implementations}

 To evaluate the generalization capability of DURIT, we test different base models, including recent strong instruction-following and reasoning-oriented models such as Qwen2.5-0.5B-Instruct \cite{yang2025qwen3} and Llama3.2-1B-Instruct \cite{grattafiori2024llama}.
 For the mapper model, we use Qwen2.5-3B-Instruct for the Qwen family, and Llama3.2-3B-Instruct for the Llama family to ensure architectural homogeneity.
-The codebook contains 32 implicit templates, with loss coefficients \( \alpha_1 = 1\mathrm{e}{-3} \) for template query keys and \( \alpha_2 = 1\mathrm{e}{-2} \) for tokens.
+The codebook contains 32 implicit templates, with loss coefficients \( \alpha_1 = 1\mathrm{e}{-3} \) and \( \alpha_2 = 1\mathrm{e}{-2} \).
 Training is conducted in three steps: Step I runs for 1 epoch, Step II for 5 epochs, and Step III for 3 epochs.
 All experiments are carried out on 2 A100 GPUs with 40GB memory.
 For inference, we employ greedy decoding without vLLM \cite{kwon2023efficient} acceleration.
-Additional implementation details can be found in Appendix B.3\ref{appendix:baseline_details}.
-We also evaluate our approach on the Qwen2.5-1.5B-Instruct model~\cite{yang2025qwen3}; detailed results and illustrative examples are provided in the Appendix E.1\ref{appendix:more_model_eval} and F\ref{appendix:case_study}.
+Additional implementation details, as well as more experimental results, parameter analyses, and training time comparisons, can be found in Appendix E~\ref{appendix:more_exp_results}.